rayark/mast/README.md

 - Unity coroutine lacks tools to help write codes for highly parallel tasks.
 - Unity coroutine is black box and you can't control exactly when it runs.

-To overcome the limitations, Mast mainly provide three parts of
+To overcome above issues, we develop Mast.
+It mainly consists of three parts,
 - `Executor` and `Coroutine` - provide basic infrastructure to run coroutines with stacks
 - `IMonad` - is a promise like wrapper for coroutines, which enables functional coding paraidgm of coroutines
 - Utilities such as `Defer` and `Joinable` that helps write more simple code for coroutines

 For example, if your want to download and parse asyncronously a URL, the code you write with Mast will like this,

 ```
 IEnumerator Download( string URL, IReturn<string> ret){
     ...
 }